 Now where most of the States caught up to T.I and the Trap sound was when he dropped Trap Muzik fall of 2003.
 Hence the Title by the way.
 The bounce, and every sound is what shaped Trap music especially during this direct period.
 Almost every song was pertaining to the trap.
 From Be Easy, 24’s, Rubber band Man, Long Live Da Game, and probably the classiest of all trap songs, “Doin My Job

-A cool four years after Tip.
-Jeezy who is the the most prolific trapper to rise in music origionally dropped in 2001 known as Lil J and his street album “Thuggin Under The Influence.
+But what the world knows a s the Trap God didn’t break A cool four years after Tip.
+Jeezy who is the the most prolific trapper to rise in music originally dropped in 2001 known as Lil J and his street album “Thuggin Under The Influence.

 And in 2003 he dropped Come shop with me